ChaudhryDanialAzhar/local-rag-ai-assistant/README.md

 ## Why I built this

 As I dive deeper into AI, I’ve been exploring tools like Ollama, RAG, and local AI agents.
-Instead of just reading about them, I wanted to build something so I created my own personal AI assistant that runs entirely on my machine, with full control over the data and logic.
+Instead of just reading about them, I wanted to build something so I created my own personal AI assistant that runs entirely on my system, with full control over the data and logic.

 ---